paulf-999/snowflake_synthetic_data_generator/README.md

 # Snowflake Synthetic Data Generator

 Python scripts to generate synthetic data in Snowflake, based upon a list of input tables provided.
-The scripts rely on reading the input table schemas to understand the name & data types of columns, to in turn use the Python library 'Faker' to generate meaningful fake data.
+The scripts rely on reading the input table schemas to understand the name & data types of columns, to in turn use the Python library `Faker` to generate meaningful fake data.

-python library 'Faker' is used to generate meaningful fake data, based upon the

 ## Summary